sergueik/springboot_study/basic-properties/README.md

 ```
 The argument-less build and run via maven plugin command does not fail,
 but apprently is not loading the `application.properties`, passing the argument
-va define solves the issue:
+via define solves the issue:
 ```sh
 mvn -Dspring.config.location=src/main/resources/application.properties spring-boot:run
 ```